DRAFT Minutes of the Annual Parish Meeting held in Southwick Village Hall, Southwick, at 7.00pm on Tuesday 16 May 2017

 The Clerk reported that the Annual Return had been completed and that the Internal Auditor has undertaken the Internal Audit.
 Everything was in order.
 The Annual Return will be submitted to the Parish Council at the next meeting for approval and thereafter it will be sent to Grant Thornton, the External Auditor.

 5. Observations from the Wiltshire Councillor, Cllr.
 Horace Prickett.

-In the absence of PC Hough of the NPT no report was given.
+In the absence of a member of the Community Policing Team no report was given.

 7. Southwick Playing Field Management Committee.

 The following report was given by Mr Ted Pomeroy, Chairman, Southwick Playing Field Management Committee: